rack-mini-profiler - the Secret Weapon of Ruby and Rails Speed

 Exception Tracing

-gem for Ruby raises an Exception when a credit card transaction is denied.
+gem for Ruby raises an Exception when a credit card

 a try.